 As part of the acquisition of 234802 Ontario Inc., Everton has reserved a total of 4,000,000 common shares, 2,000,000 of which may be issued to the shareholders of 2342802 Ontario Inc., on a pro-rata basis, on September 28, 2015 and a further 2,000,000 on March 28, 2016, or earlier if the concessions are granted prior to those dates.
-The total number of reserved shares to be issued is reduced in the event that a concession is denied or Everton opts to drop the concessions and not be required to issue these shares, no amount has been recorded related to the 4,000,000 contingently issuable common shares.
+The total number of reserved shares to be issued is reduced in the event that a concession is denied or Everton opts to drop the concession.
+As there is no certainty that the concessions will be granted and since Everton can forfeit the concessions and not be required to issue these shares, no amount has been recorded related to the 4,000,000 contingently issuable common shares.
 The shares will be recognized as mineral property acquisition costs and attributed to the properties acquired when, and if, the concessions are granted.

-16. EVENTS AFTER THE REPORTING DATE
+18. EVENTS AFTER THE REPORTING DATE